 SWITCH RODS AS SINGLE-HANDERS

-Fishing the switch rod as a single-hander has been gaining popularity among indicator fishermen in the Pacific Northwest for years, and this technique is now catching on in Alaska as well.
+Fishing the switch rod as a single-hander has been gaining popularity among indicator fishermen in the Pacific Northwest and Alaska for years.
 The added length of the switch rod makes it a line control machine, perfect for long, drag-free drifts and easy casts.
 Most anglers that fish switch rods as single-handers will overline the rod by a line weight or two (i.e., 8wt line on a 7wt switch rod), allowing the rod to load more deeply and increase the ease of casting.

 Great for larger rivers and longer casts, the switch rod comes into its own in the brush-choked small streams of Southeast Alaska.
 The additional length of the switch rod translates into excellent roll-casting ability, and with just a few feet of backcast room for a d-loop, most anglers are able to cover the entire river.